mrlmurilo/HardwareAnalist/README.md

 The software is able to get informations about the machine's Hardware.

-The software can get this resurces from the machine:
+This software can get this resurces from the machine:

 - Name of the device;
 - Ip from the machine;